 - The playing board used today with the alternating light and dark squares first appeared in Europe in 1090.

 HOW TO OBSERVE NATIONAL CHESS DAY

 Play a game of chess.
+Find a tournament near you and join it.
+Create an event to teach others to play chess.
 Use #NationalChessDay to post on social media.

-National Chess Day was declared by President Ford on October 9th, 1976 as part of the nation’s bicentennial celebration.
+President Ford declared National Chess Day on October 9th, 1976 as part of the nation’s bicentennial celebration.
 More information can be found on this day due to the work of David Heiser.
 You can find his investigative work here.

 For both professionals and amateurs, chess is a game that sharpens the mind, tests human faculties and encourages healthy competition.
 It has captivated the attention of players and specators world-wide and will continue to do so as long as competition and excellence challenge mankind. ~ President Gerald Ford ~ October 1976